lordfeck/rsru/README.md

 RSRU will also generate image thumbnails and RSS feeds for you.

 # How do I RSRU?
-If you're eager to try RSRU, instructions are available here: [RSRU Howto](docs/HOWTO.md).
-The documentation covers installation, configuration, customisation and everyday operation.
+If you're eager to try RSRU, instructions are available here: [RSRU HOWTO](docs/HOWTO.md).
+The comprehensive documentation covers installation, configuration, customisation and everyday operation.
+Any other questions you have may be raised as a ticket on this repository.

-*Note*: Documentation is currently a work in progress!
+If you want to start quickly, just download the latest release.
+Edit a text file under `entries/` (don't delete anything ending with a colon, but change anything to the right of the colon).
+Then run `./rsru.pl` and open `./output/index.html` in a web browser.
+This will give you the gist of what it does!

 # Requirements
 * Perl, at least version 5.10 and List::Util present.
 This should be available in the standard library of most recent Perls.